Baraboo High School

-Baraboo High School is a high school in Baraboo, Wisconsin, and is a part of the Baraboo School District.
-It serves more than 900 students in grades 9–12 from Baraboo, West Baraboo, North Freedom, and a portion of Lake Delton.
-The school's colors are blue and gold.
+Baraboo High School is a public high school in Baraboo, Wisconsin, United States, part of the Baraboo School District.
+It serves 917 students in grades 9–12 from Baraboo, West Baraboo, North Freedom, and a portion of Lake Delton.

 History

 Early history

-When the school district was first established, the district was solely within the City of Baraboo; the district charged tuition for students living in West Baraboo and in other surrounding areas.

-In 1869 Baraboo's first school facility made of brick, a French Second Empire-style building with a cost of about $33,000, including the furniture, opened on Second Street, with Ash and Oak on each side; this became Baraboo High School.
-Baraboo at the time had no railroad service, so the bricks used to build the school were made in Baraboo.
-Fire escapes were installed shortly after the school was built.
-The Sauk County Historical Society stated that by 1906 the school facility was "overcrowded".
-There was criticism in the community over the perceived lack of safety and overcrowding.
+When the City of Baraboo first established a public school district, it was solely within the city, charging tuition for students living in West Baraboo and other surrounding areas.
+In 1869, Baraboo's first school facility made of brick, a French Second Empire-style building with a cost of about $33,000, including the furniture, opened on Second Street, with Ash and Oak on each side; this became Baraboo High School.
+Because Baraboo lacked railroad service, the school building bricks were made in Baraboo.
+The school installed fire escapes shortly after it completed construction.
+According to the Sauk County Historical Society, the school building was "overcrowded" by 1906.
+The community criticized the perceived lack of safety and overcrowding.